 I was going through my videos of footage captured at various bluegrass outings down through the years.
 I don’t have many (videos), and even fewer that are presentable.
 But I found a trio of clips from Frank Solivan & Dirty Kitchen’s set as they closed out day two of the 2018 Outer Banks Bluegrass Island Festival, only one of which would have been sufficient to necessitate a posting here.

-At the risk of offending, Dirty Kitchen, with a slogan ‘All Grass, All The Time!’, is a Marmite band, an informal British-based term meaning in this case that you either like their line-muddying, boundary-pushing, refuses-to-be-pigeonholed brand of bluegrass or you don’t (Marmite itself is a UK brand name for a malodorous salty-tasting yeast-based spread that’s both popular and polarizing – it’s either liked or disliked and there’s very little middle ground).
-However you class their take on the genre, the quartet, collectively the IBMA’s Instrumental Group of the Year in 2016 (they sing as well, by the way), let their instruments speak for themselves, and speak they do.
+At the risk of offending, two-time Grammy nominated Dirty Kitchen, with a slogan ‘All Grass, All The Time!’, is a Marmite band, an informal British-based term meaning in this case that you either like their line-muddying, boundary-pushing, refuses-to-be-pigeonholed brand of bluegrass or you don’t (Marmite itself is a UK brand name for a malodorous salty-tasting yeast-based spread that’s both popular and polarizing – it’s either liked or disliked and there’s very little middle ground).
+However you class their take on the genre, the quartet, a two-time (2014 and 2016) IBMA’s Instrumental Group of the Year (they sing as well, by the way), let their instruments speak for themselves, and speak they do.
 I guess that’s why I hit record on my camera.
 Three times, for three choice morsels, you could say.

 LINE DRIVE | Hail Mike Munford.
 I’d seen ‘Line Drive’, taken from their 2010 self-titled debut release, on the YouTubes (there’s a Music City Roots clip out there from August 2012 as captured in Nashville’s The Loveless Barn), saw it well before this 2018 Bluegrass Island jaunt.
 But with Dirty Kitchen live is where it’s at.